ph4ntonn/Stowaway/README_EN.md

        -c    It means Stowaway's monitor node's listening address

-       -l    It means Stowaway is listening on port 10000 and waiting for incoming connection (optional，you can also open the listening port via "listen" command)
+       -l    It means Stowaway is listening on port 10000 and waiting for incoming connection (You can also specify the listening ip at the same time, like 192.168.0.1:9999, if you don’t specify the ip, the default listening is 0.0.0.0; And besides，you can also open the listening port via "listen" command)

        -s    It means Stowaway has used 123 as the AES encrypt key during the communication